 - 1. Select the device from the Device drop-down list. - 2.
 Click the Format Addr. button to assign an address to the device.
-The Format Address dialog box appears. - Start your first device with New Address set to 1.
+The Format Address dialog box appears. - 3.
+Start your first device with New Address set to 1.
 Click the Write button to write the address to the device.
 Click OK to apply the setting. - 4.
 Click the Add button.
 You should see the device listed in the display window. - 5.
 Repeat above steps to add more devices once at a time.
 Each device should have its own address; therefore, in step 3 you should assign a different address for the new device.

-Note: For GV-Net/IO Card V3.1 (Net/IO Card Mode), select the option of GV-NET/IO Card; for GV-Net/IO Card V3.1 (I/O Box Mode) and GV-I/O Box 4, select the option of GVIO-USB(4); for GV-IO Box 8, select the option of GVIO-USB(8), and for GV-I/O Box 16, select the option of GVIO-USB(16).
+Note: For GV-Net/IO Card V3.1 (Net/IO Card Mode), select the option of GV-NET/IO Card; for GV-Net/IO Card V3.1 (I/O Box Mode) and GV-I/O Box 4 Ports, select the option of GVIO-USB(4); for GV-IO Box 8 Ports, select the option of GVIO-USB(8), and for GV-I/O Box 16 Ports, select the option of GVIO-USB(16).

 [Input X] Click the Arrow buttons to select an Input to set up.
-One GV-IO module provides up to 8 inputs.

-- Name: Specifies a name for each input device in the Name field.
-(Click the Arrow button to set up next input). - Signal Type: Select signal type for your input device.
-You may use the Finger button to apply your selection to all input devices.
+- Name: Specifies a name for the input device in the Name field. - Signal Type: Select a signal type for your input device: NO (normally open), NC (normally close) or Latch Trigger.
+Clicking the finger button can apply your selection to all input devices.